Sololá ( Sunday 02/20 )

 View of Sololá & Lago de Atitlán

-Women in colorful costumes on a market day
+Women in colorful costumes

 A man in traditional clothing